 Volunteer Gardener of the Year Award

-The Volunteer Gardener of the Year Award is given in recognition of the outstanding contribution made by an individual to a hospice or palliative care organisation's gardens.
+The Volunteer Gardener of the Year Award, kindly supported by the National Garden Scheme, is given in recognition of the outstanding contribution made by an individual to a hospice or palliative care organisation's gardens.

-The winner will be announced at the annual Hospice UK National Conference.
+The 2024 winner has been announced at the annual Hospice UK National Conference.

 Title